-The Occupational Therapy curriculum design is deliberately based upon a strong prerequisite baccalaureate preparation in a chosen field of interest.
-This broad education is coupled with specific prerequisite admission requirements that provide information upon which the educational components of the occupational therapy program build.
+The University of Utah Occupational Therapy (OT) curriculum design is deliberately based upon a strong prerequisite baccalaureate preparation in a chosen field of interest.
+This broad education is coupled with specific prerequisite admission requirements that provide the basis upon which the educational components of the occupational therapy program build.
 By having specific prerequisites, the class as a whole will be ready to advance together within the occupational therapy curriculum, and because of the many areas of interest brought by the students to the program, a diversity of experience on which to draw throughout the program will also be evident.